Leaseweb/LswApiCallerBundle/README.md

 2. Enable the Bundle
 3. Make sure php5-curl is installed (CURL module for php5)

-### Step 1: Download LswGettextTranslationBundle using composer
+### Step 1: Download LswApiCallerBundle using composer

-Add LswGettextTranslationBundle in your composer.json:
+Add LswApiCallerBundle in your composer.json:

 ```js
 {